Updated on September 28th, 2022 by Quinn Mohammed

 Source: Investor Presentation

 H.B.
-Fuller has performed well in the past year, as it rebounded very strongly from the coronavirus crisis in 2020.
-The company earned $3.47 in adjusted earnings-per-share in 2021, which was an improvement over the company’s results even prior to the pandemic.
-In 2022, the company is on track to grow earnings significantly yet again.
+Fuller has performed well over the past few years, with the company rebounding very strongly from the coronavirus crisis in 2020.
+The company earned $3.47 in adjusted earnings per share in 2021, which was an improvement over the company’s results even prior to the pandemic.

 Growth Prospects